finos/common-domain-model/CONTRIBUTING.rst

 Use latest available CDM version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once ready to start modelling, the Contributor can log into Rosetta and start using the Rosetta Design application to create a workspace and edit the model, referring to the `Rosetta Design Guide <https://docs.rosetta-technology.io/core/2-rosetta-design.html>`_.
+To the extent possible it is recommended that the Contributor keeps working with a version of the CDM that is as close as possible to the latest.
+This will minimise the risk of backward compatibility.
+More information on workspace upgrade is available here: `Rosetta Workspace <https://docs.rosetta-technology.io/core/1-workspace.html>`_

 No syntax warning or error
 ^^^^^^^^^^^^^^^^^^^^^^^^^^